hardisgroupcom/vagrant-elk-reflex/README.md

 ### Data retention configuration

-By default, the retention duration of monitoring data is 3 days.
+By default, the retention duration of monitoring data is **3 days**.

 To update this value, edit file `cookbooks/elk-hardis/attributes/default.rb` to set :